regilynFeliciano/pi-dev-day/README.md

 Choose one of the following adventures:

 1. Create a layout or feature that others can use and push it to a feature branch.
-If you can't think of anything, here are some pre-curated ideas.
+If you can't think of anything, here are some curated ideas.

     * Create a basic weather layout.
 If that isn't fancy enough, you could use a lookup for location by IP, or make it configurable for multiple locations... or both!